 In order to fix the force feedback issue, refer to step 5 in the Logitech G920 section.
 If that does not work, there is a workaround.
-In the directory Documents/PythonAPI/new-lg4ff, type in the command 'sudo make load' and in the directory approximately 40000.
+In the directory Documents/PythonAPI/new-lg4ff, type in the command 'sudo make load' and in the directory /sys/bus/hid/drivers/logitech/0003:046D:C29B.0005, open the autocenter file and change it to approximately 40000.
 More documentation can be found at https://github.com/berarma/new-lg4ff.